 Concerns and Complaints

-If an individual believes the College has not complied with this notice or not acted in accordance with Data Protection Laws, they should utilise the College complaints procedure and should also notify the the DPO contactable via dataservices@judicium.com or 72 Cannon Street, London EC4N 6AE or call 020 3326 9174.
+If an individual believes the College has not complied with this notice or not acted in accordance with Data Protection Laws, they should utilise the College complaints procedure and should also notify the the DPO contactable via dataservices@judicium.com or

+5th Floor, 98 Theobalds Road, London, WC1X 8WB

+or call Telephone: 0345 548 7000 (Option 1, then 1)

+.

 The individual can also raise their concern with the Information Commissioner's Office (ICO - www.ico.org.uk) although the ICO recommends that steps are taken to resolve the matter with the College before involving them.